Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-verifiable-document-issuer.md

 This function deploys a Document Store from a `DocumentStoreFactory` and returns the address of the deployed Document Store.
 Typically, once the Document Store is deployed, we can save this address in a persistent storage and reuse it whenever we run the application.
 In order to keep things light-weight however, we will simply want to store this address in state.

-We will create a file `DocumentStoreContext.tsx` to house all the Document Store related states, while `AccountContext.tsx` for all Metamask related states.
+We will create a file `DocumentStoreContext.tsx` to house all the Document Store related states, while `AccountContext.tsx` for all MetaMask related states.

 ```tsx
 import { createContext } from "react";